A topic from the subject of Organic Chemistry in Chemistry.

 Basic Concepts

 The benzene ring is a six-membered ring of carbon atoms with alternating single and double bonds.
-The resonance of the benzene ring gives it a unique stability and makes it resistant to many types of reactions.
+This is often represented as a hexagon with a circle inside, signifying the delocalized pi electrons.
+The resonance stabilization of the benzene ring gives it exceptional stability and makes it resistant to many types of reactions that would readily occur with alkenes.
 Aromatic compounds can undergo a variety of reactions, including electrophilic aromatic substitution, nucleophilic aromatic substitution, and radical aromatic substitution.
+A key characteristic is their tendency to undergo substitution reactions rather than addition reactions.

 Equipment and Techniques

-A variety of equipment and techniques can be used to study aromatic compounds.
-These include spectroscopy, chromatography, and mass spectrometry.
+A variety of equipment and techniques are used to study aromatic compounds.
+These include spectroscopy (NMR, IR, UV-Vis), chromatography (GC, HPLC), and mass spectrometry (MS).
 Spectroscopy can be used to identify the functional groups present in an aromatic compound, while chromatography can be used to separate different aromatic compounds.
-Mass spectrometry can be used to determine the molecular weight of an aromatic compound.
+Mass spectrometry can be used to determine the molecular weight and fragmentation pattern of an aromatic compound.

 Types of Experiments

-There are a variety of different experiments that can be performed to study aromatic compounds.
+Several experiments can be performed to study aromatic compounds.
 These include:

 • Radical aromatic substitution reactions